We acknowledge that all U.S. government agencies have roots stemming from systemic racism and oppression, including THPRD.

-We aspire to bring people together, to be a welcoming and inclusive park & recreation district, and to live our values of advancing social and racial equity.
+We aspire to bring people together, to be a welcoming and inclusive park and recreation district, and to live our values of advancing social and racial equity.

-Context for THPRD's Equity and Inclusion Statement The above statement was created in an inclusive way, authored by the employees serving on the district’s Welcoming and Inclusive Committee.
+Context for THPRD's Equity and Inclusion Statement The above statement was created in an inclusive way, authored by the employees serving on the district’s Welcoming and Inclusive Committee (WIC).
 Members spent a great deal of time crafting and thoughtfully examining the statement through an equity and anti-racist lens.

 A child riding their accessible handcycle at THPRDMountain View Champions Park

 We will enhance healthy and active lifestyles while connecting more people to nature, parks, and programs.
 We will do this through stewardship of public resources and by providing programs/spaces to fulfill unmet needs.

 The mission of the Tualatin Hills Park & Recreation District is to provide high-quality park and recreation facilities, programs, services, and natural areas that meet the needs of the diverse communities it serves.